AchintyaGupta2763/my-ai-girlfriend/README.md

 1. User clicks the **Mic** button to start recording and clicks it again to stop recording.
 2. Audio is sent to **STT** which transcribes the speech.
 3. The transcription is passed to the **LLM**, which Generates a emotional response.
-4. The **TTS module** converts the response into audio with matching emotional tone.
+4. The **TTS module** converts the response into audio with matching emotional tone as well as perform female voice cloning through sample audio.
 5. The **frontend** switches the video based on detected emotion and plays both the video and audio **synchronously**.
 6. When the audio ends, the video resets to a default idle state.